kangyu-california/PersistentWindows/Help.md

 * To enable/disable auto restore for non-toplevel window (such as a child or dialog window)
   * To include a child/dialog window for auto capture/restore, move the window once using mouse
   * To exclude a window from auto capture/restore, press Ctrl Shift keys when moving the window

-### Shortcuts for captures on disk
-  * To save a named capture to disk, Ctrl click the "Capture windows to disk" menu option, then enter a name in the pop-up dialog
-  * To restore the named capture from disk, Ctrl click the "Restore windows from disk" menu option, then enter the name of the previously saved capture in the dialog
-  * To restore captures belonging to a different display config, Shift click "Restore windows from disk" menu.

 ### Other features
 * Replace the default app icon with your customized one